freego/eu_cookies/README.md

 ## Supported languages

-The short cookies bar message is available in English, Croatian, Dutch, Estonian, French, German, Italian, Norwegian, Polish, Russian, Slovenian, Spanish and Swedish.
+The cookies bar message is available in English, Croatian, Dutch, Estonian, French, German, Italian, Norwegian, Polish, Russian, Slovenian, Spanish and Swedish.

+The full policy page is currently in english.

 ## Turbolinks